Health of Vincent van Gogh: Behavior

-Many analysts, such as American psychiatrist Dietrich Blumer, agree that one of the things Vincent van Gogh suffered from was bipolar disorder.
-This mental illness builds up on itself and will grow stronger if not treated.
+Many analysts, such as American psychiatrist Dietrich Blumer, agree that one of the things Vincent van Gogh had was bipolar disorder.
 Bipolar disorder is characterized by manic and depressive episodes; manic episodes feature reckless behavior, euphoria, and impulsiveness.
 Depressive episodes feature symptoms of depression, anger, indecisiveness, social withdrawal, and often recurring thoughts of death or suicide.
 Many of these symptoms can be detected throughout his biography and explain many of his actions.

-From a young age, van Gogh grew up with a strong connection to painting and religion.
-After having worked at his uncle’s art dealership in the Netherlands, he transferred to another dealership location in London, where he fell in love with his landlord’s daughter, Eugenie Loyer.
-After she refused his marriage proposal, he suffered his first mental breakdown, which caused him to change his entire life in order to devote it to God.
+From a young age, Van Gogh grew up with a strong connection to painting and religion.
+After having worked at his uncle's art dealership in the Netherlands, he transferred to another dealership location in London, where he fell in love with his landlord's daughter, Eugenie Loyer.
+After she declined his marriage proposal, he had his first psychotic break, which caused him to change his entire life in order to devote it to God.
 This setback at age 20 certainly marked a first step in the downwards spiral representing his health, which would lead to his suicide in 1890.
-One author points out that “There was a family history of mental illness”, and van Gogh displayed symptoms of bipolar disorder, in which heredity plays a significant role.
-Now an official devotee to the Church of Christ, van Gogh aspired to become a priest.
+One author points out that "[T]here was a family history of mental illness", and Van Gogh displayed symptoms of bipolar disorder, in which heredity plays a significant role.
+Now an official devotee to the Church of Christ, Van Gogh aspired to become a priest.
 His disarranged life style, however, caused him nothing but disrespect and rejection, such as the rejection from several theology schools throughout Europe around 1878.
 Reports of his reckless and indecisive yet impulsive behavior all point towards bipolar disorder.
-Things like pursuing the work of an art salesman only to tell the customers “not to buy this worthless art” can be very well explained by the illness.
+Things like pursuing the work of an art salesman only to tell the customers "not to buy this worthless art" can be very well explained by the illness.
 Notions of indecisiveness and identity problems can be seen in the next years.
 Van Gogh moved frequently due to sexual rejection in the next 10 years.
 He moved to Brussels in 1880 to become an artist.
 He moved to The Hague because his cousin, Kate, rejected him.
 He moved to Paris in 1886 because his companion, Clasina Maria Hoornik, recommenced prostitution and alcohol addiction.
-Van Gogh found shelter in his brother Theo’s small apartment, showing up on his doorstep uninvited.
+Van Gogh found shelter in his brother Theo's small apartment, showing up on his doorstep uninvited.
 In Paris, it seemed that painting leveled and calmed his emotions.